Who leads your society? You decide!

 The Role

-Committee Members: Everything you need to know🧠
+Committee Members: Everything you need to know

-During the self-nomination period, you can get involved by promoting the elections and the roles you have available to make sure you are handing over to a full and enthusiastic committee to lead your society for 2025/26.
+During the self-nomination and voting period, you can get involved by promoting the elections and the roles you have available to make sure you are handing over to a full and enthusiastic committee to lead your society for 2025/26.

 How you can promote the role: